How can I volunteer?

 Sheffield Volunteer Centre

 Sheffield Volunteer Centre advertises volunteering opportunities on behalf of local charities, and checks to ensure that expenses and appropriate training are offered.
-Vacancies are also advertised online through do-it.org.
+Vacancies are also advertised online through doit.life.

 Volunteering outside of Sheffield

-Search and apply online for a wide range of vacancies nationally, using do-it.org.
+Search and apply online for a wide range of vacancies nationally, using doit.life.
 Find your Local Volunteer Centre by searching with your postcode.

 Find your own volunteering opportunities